 Like other simulation games, I believe, kids can learn a lot through playing this game.
 They learn what it takes to have a successful expedition.
 They learn how to build a team, how to manage budget, and how to solve problems on the spot.

 As parents and educators, we can help kids learn more beyond the game.
-Some ideas: research the historical explorers, and comparing different explorers on their strength and weakness.
+Some ideas: research the historical explorers, and compare different explorers on their strengths and weakness.